-GENEVA, March 25, 2019 – Ketty Nivyabandi, human rights defender who was forced to flee her home in Burundi in May 2015 after leading peaceful protest by women, addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.
+Ketty Nivyabandi, human rights defender who was forced to flee her home in Burundi in May 2015 after leading a peaceful protest, addresses the 11th Annual Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On dire human rights situation in Burundi:

 “Burundi’s regime has killed, raped, and tortured.”

 “Today I am a refugee because challenging the regime in Burundi is equivalent to a death sentence.”